parthbadani/assessments-preqin/README.md

 **Run:**
 1. Build the solution before first run.
-2. The application will be listening on port numbers: 37750 (for http), and 7135, 5033 (for https).
+2. The application will be listening on port numbers: 37750 (for http), and 7135, 5033 (for https). <br />
-Please keep these ports available before starting the API.
+Please keep these ports available before starting the API. <br />
 Alternatively, these can be changed from launchSettings.json (./PreqinAPI/Presentation/Properties/launchSettings.json).
+If changed, please update ./preqin-ui/src/app/investor.service.ts accordingly so that frontent is able to reach the updated port number.

 **Notes:**
 1. Since it was advised to not spend more time, I have built the backend that serves hardcoded data.
-This data can be read/modified from ./PreqinAPI/Common/HardcodedData.cs file.
+This data can be read/modified from ./PreqinAPI/Common/HardcodedData.cs file. <br />
 However, to make it DB compliant, I have also attached SQL scripts that can be executed on relational databases (MS SQL Server preferred).
 The tables and SPs will serve the same data that is currently being served by the hardcoded objects.

 2. There are not much dependencies required for this solution.
-Thus, separate Startup.cs file is not used.
+Thus, separate Startup.cs file is not used. <br />
 Configure and ConfigureServices methods have been implemented in the Program.cs file itself.